Munchkin cat: Breed creation

-Registry history of Munchkin breed
+Registry history

-The Munchkin cat was first introduced to the general public in 1991 via a national network televised cat show held by The International Cat Association (TICA) in Davis Oklahoma.
+The Munchkin cat was first introduced to the general public in 1991 via a national network televised cat show held by The International Cat Association (TICA) in Davis, Oklahoma.
 However, the breed would not be officially recognized at that time.
-Critics predicted that the breed would develop back, hip and leg problems similar to those that plague some Dachshunds.
+Critics predicted that the breed would develop back, hip and leg problems similar to those that plague some dachshunds.
 For many years, the Munchkin breed was not accepted in feline competitions due to the controversial breeding.
-Dr. Solveig Pflueger, a show judge, geneticist, and Chairperson of TICA's Genetics Committee was a strong advocate for the official recognition of the breed.
+Solveig Pflueger, a show judge, geneticist, and chairperson of TICA's Genetics Committee was a strong advocate for the official recognition of the breed.
 Pflueger was also a breeder of Munchkin cats herself, having been initially sent two cats from Hochenedel.
-Amidst much controversy, the Munchkin was proposed as a new breed by foundation breeders Laurie Bobskill and Robert Bobskill of Massachusetts and accepted by TICA into its New Breed development program in September 1994.
-One veteran show judge Katherine Crawford resigned in protest, calling the breed an affront to breeders with ethics.
-The Munchkin breed achieved TICA Championship status in May 2003.
+Amidst much controversy, the Munchkin was proposed as a new breed by foundation breeders Laurie Bobskill and Robert Bobskill of Massachusetts and accepted by TICA into its new breed development program in September 1994.
+Veteran show judge Katherine Crawford resigned in protest, calling the breed an affront to breeders with ethics.
+The Munchkin breed achieved TICA championship status in May 2003.